Lancaster County, Virginia Will Book 10, 1709-1727

 • This volume includes three appendices which shed additional light on original records preserved at the Library of Virginia, many of which have never been published and are not easily available to most researchers.

-• Appendix A is a general Index to the principle parties and records, much as one would find in the record book itself.
+• Appendix A is a general Index to the principal parties and records, much as one would find in the record book itself.
 Unlike the original record book, it is a complete listing of all documents with dates associated with them.

 • Appendix B is a digest of unrecorded—but extant—original wills.
 These were sent to the Library of Virginia some time in the 1960s, where photo-static images were made and then bound into a paginated volume.
 They were, however, never microfilmed.
 When Mrs. Lee wrote her book in 1959, these were still at the Court House in Lancaster, but apparently in no organized fashion, for her book omits many of them.
-For the period covering 1709 to 1727, there are eleven such wills, of which only two were included in Mrs. Lee’s book.
-Included in the digest is the page of the bound volume, date signed and presented when known, and list of principle heirs named.
+For the period covering 1709 to 1727, there are eleven such wills, of which only two were included in Mrs. Lee's book.
+Included in the digest is the page of the bound volume, date signed and presented when known, and list of principal heirs named.

 • Appendix C is similar to Appendix B, but is an index to original inventories and some accounts and administration bonds.
 There are 145 such documents, mostly inventories and most of these were recorded in the will book.
 However, twenty-one of them were never recorded and in the case of intestates they are the only probate record outside of the Order Books (sometimes) that identify these decedents.
-These are on microfilm at the Library of Virginia in Virginia and the Mary Ball Washington Museum & Library in Lancaster.
+These are on microfilm at the Library of Virginia in Virginia and the Mary Ball Washington Museum and Library in Lancaster.
 They cover all of reel 301 and the first part of reel 302 at both repositories.

 • These original papers of course include original signatures (or marks) of the appraisers and often-times the executors or administrators.
 These can of invaluable use in distinguishing between two people of the same name living at the same time.
 For that reason, I have compiled a complete list of these with the reel number and frame numbers of the reel as a quick finding aid for those wishing to pursue this interesting and overlooked avenue of research.